Best AI Search Readiness Tools in 2026 [Comparison]

 • Strengths: Free llms.txt generator (useful standalone), LLM referral analytics, Reddit thread discovery

-• Weaknesses: Analytics-focused rather than prescriptive (tells you what happened, less about what to fix)
+• Weaknesses: Analytics-focused rather than prescriptive (tells you what happened, less about what to fix), llms.txt itself has no published evidence of effect

 • Pricing: Free tools available, paid plans for full analytics

-Best for: Teams that want to understand their current AI referral traffic and generate an llms.txt file.
+Best for: Teams that want to understand their current AI referral traffic and generate an llms.txt file (even if the jury is still out on whether it moves bot behavior).

 Category 3: Managed GEO Services

-These are not self-service tools — they're agencies or managed services that optimize your site for AI search on your behalf.
+These are not self-service tools - they are agencies or managed services that optimize your site for AI search on your behalf.
 Higher cost, less work for your team.
 But you need to ask hard questions about methodology.

 LightSite AI